mcinglis/c-style/readme.md

 } Person;
 ```

-CamelCase names should be exclusively used for structs so that they're recognizable without the `struct` prefix.
+TitleCase names should be exclusively used for structs so that they're recognizable without the `struct` prefix.
 They also let you name struct variables as the same thing as their type without names clashing (e.g. a `banana` of type `Banana`).
 You should always define the struct name, even if you don't need to, because it helps readability when the struct definition becomes large.

-I don't typedef structs used for named arguments (see below), however, because the CamelCase naming would be weird.
+I don't typedef structs used for named arguments (see below), however, because the TitleCase naming would be weird.
 Anyway, if you're using a macro for named arguments, then the typedef is unnecessary and the struct definition is hidden.

+If a user dislikes this practice of typedefing structs (which is fair, because it does have drawbacks - see below), they can always use the `struct` namespace instead.